tarantool/doc/doc/concepts/data_model/value_store.rst

 .. important::

-    Explicit default values are evaluated once when setting the space format.
+    Explicit default values are evaluated **only** when setting the space format.
-    Further changes, such as assignments of variables used in default values, do not affect the values.
+    If you use a variable as a default value when setting the space format, its further assignments do not affect the default value.

     To change the default values, call ``space_object.format()`` again.

+To use a default value for a field, skip or assign `nil`:

+..  literalinclude:: /code_snippets/test/default_values/explicit_default_test.lua
+    :language: lua
+    :start-after: insert_ok_start
+    :end-before: insert_ok_end
+    :dedent:

-Learn more in :ref:`space_object.format() <box_space-format>` reference.
+See also the :ref:`space_object.format() <box_space-format>` reference.

 ..  _index-defaults-functions: